knull-a/rtmp-rtsp-converter/README.md

 # RTMP to RTSP Converter

-A service that converts RTMP video streams to RTSP/HLS format for compatibility between different systems.
+A service that converts RTMP video streams to RTSP format for compatibility between different systems.

 ## Overview

-This project provides a solution for converting RTMP video streams to a format compatible with RTSP clients.
-It uses HTTP Live Streaming (HLS) as an intermediate format, which provides better compatibility with browsers and media players.
+This project provides a solution for converting RTMP video streams to RTSP format.
+It creates a dedicated RTSP server for each stream, allowing RTSP clients to connect and view the converted streams.

 ## Features

-- Convert RTMP streams to HLS format (compatible with RTSP clients)
+- Convert RTMP streams to true RTSP format
 - Support for multiple simultaneous streams
 - User-friendly web interface for managing streams
 - Error logging and status reporting
-- Easy stream preview via web browsers or media players
+- Easy stream preview via RTSP-compatible players
 - Docker Compose setup for simple deployment

 ## Architecture

-The project consists of three main components:
+The project consists of four main components:

 1. **RTMP Server**: Receives RTMP streams from sources (e.g., OBS, drones, cameras)
+2. **RTSP Server**: Dedicated server for handling RTSP protocol and serving RTSP streams
-2. **Converter**: Converts RTMP streams to HLS format and serves them via HTTP
+3. **Converter**: Converts RTMP streams to RTSP format using FFmpeg
-3. **Test Stream Generator** (optional): Generates a test pattern for demonstration purposes
+4. **Test Stream Generator** (optional): Generates a test pattern for demonstration purposes

 ## Quick Start with Docker